vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 417

 to its recitation and on last day of Jy. donate two garments, gold, cow, bell-metal vessel full of ghee; in As, Sr, Bh. he should observe Yajurveda vrata, in Āśv, K. and Mārg.
-Sāmaveda vrata and in P., M, Phā. for all vedas; this is really worship of Vasudeva who is the soul of the Vedas; perform for twelve years; becomes free from all trouble and goes to Visnuloka; HV II, 827-28 (from Vi.
+Sāmaveda vrata and in P., M, Phā. for all vedas; this is really worship of Vasudeva who is the soul of the Vedas; perform for twelve years; becomes free from all trouble and goes to Viṣṇuloka; HV II, 827-28 (from Vi.
 Dh.
 III, 141.

 1-7).
 Veśyāvrala-HV II. pp. 541-548 (quoting Bhav.
 U.) deals with

 this vrata and contains the startling story narrated by Krsna to Yudhisthira that the former cursed his 16000 wives, when he noticed their erotic emotion roused by the charms of his son Sāmba, that after his death dasyus would kidnap them and the story of a prior curse pronounced by sage Nārada on Apsarases who proudly did not bow to him that they would have Nārāyana as their husband but that ultimately they would be kidnapped by robbers and become Veśyās ( prostitutes ).
 The long and short of this story is that they were advised to follow the profession in palaces and temples, that they should not love any male who has no wealth, but that they should have as their sole object wealth, whether the man who approached them was hand some or ugly.
-It is further stated that they should make gifts of cows, fields, gold to brāhmaṇas, should bathe with sarvauṣadhi water when on a Sunday there is Hasta, Puṣya or Punarvasu naksatra and offer worship to Kāmadeva from the feet to the head, that they should worship Cupid as Visnu, honour a brāhmaṇa learned in the Veda with gift of a prastha of husked rice grains and render their person to him on Sunday as above for a year and in the 13th month make a gift of bedstead, gold chain and an image of Kāmadeva; this is the vrata for all Veśyās; this is vāravrata; Ananga (god of love) is devatā; KKV (27-31) has this
+It is further stated that they should make gifts of cows, fields, gold to brāhmaṇas, should bathe with sarvauṣadhi water when on a Sunday there is Hasta, Puṣya or Punarvasu naksatra and offer worship to Kāmadeva from the feet to the head, that they should worship Cupid as Viṣṇu, honour a brāhmaṇa learned in the Veda with gift of a prastha of husked rice grains and render their person to him on Sunday as above for a year and in the 13th month make a gift of bedstead, gold chain and an image of Kāmadeva; this is the vrata for all Veśyās; this is vāravrata; Ananga (god of love) is devatā; KKV (27-31) has this

 vrata and calls it Veśyādityavārānangadāna-vrata.
 Vaikunthacaturdasi-1) K. Śu.
 14 is called Vaikuntha; if

-worship of Visnu is to be done it should take place at night; NS 206; (2) on K, śu.
+worship of Viṣṇu is to be done it should take place at night; NS 206; (2) on K, śu.
 14 in the cyclic year Hemalamba at the time of Arunodaya and on Brāhma muhūrta Lord Viśveśvara himself is said to have bathed in Manikarnikā at Banaras, performed Pāśupatavrata and together with Umā worshipped Viśveśvara and established Viøvesvara; NS 206, SmK 388-389, PC 246-247.

 H. D. 53